 Alternatives to detention

 Action Access was the first alternative to detention (ATD) being piloted in the UK under the Home Office’s Community Engagement Pilot (CEP) series.

-The Action Access pilot was designed by the Home Office and Action Foundation, a charity based in Newcastle, with input from the United Nations High Commissioner for Refugees (UNHCR) and other stakeholders working in the field of asylum and migration management.
-It is being delivered by Action Foundation and aims to support female asylum seekers who would otherwise be detained in Yarl’s Wood Immigration Removal Centre.
-The pilot aims to provide more efficient, humane and cost-effective case resolution for asylum seekers through community-based support including stable housing, one-to-one casework support, access to legal support, referrals to health services and pastoral support.
+The Action Access pilot was designed by the Home Office and Action Foundation, a charity based in Newcastle, with input from UNHCR and other stakeholders working in the field of asylum and migration management.
+It was delivered by Action Foundation and aimed to support female asylum seekers in a community-based, engagement-focused ATD through the provision of one-to-one support from a support worker, shared accommodation, and legal counselling from a qualified legal professional.

 Download the inception report

 Download the final report